Derangements in Subspace Actions of Finite Classical Groups: Large Fields

 \begin{theorem} Let $G$ be a classical group over a field of $q$-elements with natural module of dimension $n$.
-Fix a positive integer $k \le n/2$.
-Let $\epsilon > 0$.
-There exists $N > 0$ such that: \begin{enumerate} \item The probability that a random element of $G$ fixes a nondegenerate subspace of dimension $k$ is at most $(2/3)+ O(1/q)$. \item The probability that a random element of $G$ fixes a totally singular subspace of dimension $k$ is at most $(1/2) + O(1/q)$. \item If $n \ge 2k > N$, the probability that a random element of $G$ fixes a totally singular or nondegenerate subspace of dimension $k$ is less than $\epsilon + O(1/q)$. \end{enumerate} \end{theorem}
+Fix a positive integer $k \le n/2$. \begin{enumerate} \item The probability that a random element of $G$ fixes a nondegenerate subspace of dimension $k$ is at most $(2/3)+ O(1/q)$. \item The probability that a random element of $G$ fixes a totally singular subspace of dimension $k$ is at most $(1/2) + O(1/q)$. \item Let $\epsilon > 0$.
+There exists $N > 0$ such that if $n \ge 2k > N$, the probability that a random element of $G$ fixes a totally singular or nondegenerate subspace of dimension $k$ is less than $\epsilon + O(1/q)$. \end{enumerate} \end{theorem}

 \begin{proof} By the remarks above, it suffices to compute the probability that a regular semisimple element fixes the corresponding type of subspace.
 By the previous section, this is bounded above by the proportion of elements in the Weyl group conjugate to a subgroup (or in the twisted cases a coset).
 Now apply the results of Sections \ref{alternating}, \ref{otherWeyl} and \ref{maximaltori} . \end{proof}